bbbtgithub/acad-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I am **Hanzhen Yuan (袁瀚桢)**, an undergraduate majoring in Electrical Engineering and Automation with a minor in the Internet of Things at Xi'an Jiaotong University, also currently participating in an exchange program at the University of California, Berkeley.
+I am **Hanzhen Yuan (袁瀚桢)**, an undergraduate majoring in Electrical Engineering and Automation with a minor in the Internet of Things at Xi'an Jiaotong University.

-My primary interests include **AI research**, especially in reinforcement learning, neural networks, and large language models.
+My primary interests include **AI-related power system and power electronics research**.
 I aim to contribute to top conferences and journals in these fields.
-I am also interested in **computer vision** and **embodied AI** applications.

 ---
 ## 📝 Publications
-- *Upcoming Papers (Expected in Jan 2025)*: Working on two publications in the field of LEO communications and AI solutions, developed as part of my research assistant role at Shanghai Jiao Tong University Advanced Intelligent Network Lab.
+- *Upcoming Papers (Almost done,Expected submitted to Mobicom in March 2025)*: Working in the field of LEO communications and AI solutions, developed as part of my research assistant role at Shanghai Jiao Tong University Advanced Intelligent Network Lab.

 ## 💻 Research Experience
 - **Remote Research Assistant**, PAI research lab, Xi'an Jiao Tong University
   - Focus: AI-driven solutions for high renewable energy grid regulation
   - Duration: Oct 2023 - Feb 2024 (Research ongoing)

-## 🔥 News & Present state
+## 🔥 News
 - **Exchange Program**: University of California, Berkeley, Aug 2024 - Dec 2024

 ## 📜 Research Interests
 - Reinforcement Learning and Deep Learning
 - Large Language Models and Generative Models
-- Embodied AI
+- power systems or power electronic based research environment

 ## 🔍 Prospective Internship
-- Open to remote internships with opportunities for publication in conferences/journals, available for full-time roles from Jan 2025 for at least 4 months
+- Open to remote internships with opportunities for publication in conferences/journals from Jan 2025.

 ## 🏆 Awards and Honors
-- **Give Me Five Scholarship**: ￥80,000 for overseas study (one student in each A+ subject of Xi'an Jiaotong university), 2023-2024
+- **Give Me Five Scholarship**: approximately ￥80,000 for overseas study (one student in each A+ subject of Xi'an Jiaotong university), 2023-2024
 - **Provincial Awards**:
 - Second Prize in LanQiao Cup Programming Competition
 - Bronze Medal at Xi'an Jiaotong University ICPC Competition, 2024
 - **Academic Scholarship**: Third Prize (￥1,000)

 ## 🧱 projects
-4 high quality and interesting course projects!
+5 high quality and interesting course projects!
 If you would like to employ the world of the agent **pacman**, try it now!

 (https://github.com/bbbtgithub/acad-homepage.github.io/blob/bbbtgithub-patch-1/proj)
 - **search**